More than five hundred European Parliament elections candidates and three lead European Commission Presidency candidates commit to Fair Trade

-21 May 2014 (Brussels) - Three leading candidates for the Presidency of the European Commission have endorsed the Fair Trade Manifesto and almost four hundred candidates for the European Parliament elections have committed to support Fair Trade and Trade Justice, if they are elected.
+21 May 2014, Brussels - Three leading candidates for the Presidency of the European Commission have endorsed the Fair Trade Manifesto and more than five hundred candidates for the European Parliament elections have committed to support Fair Trade and Trade Justice, if they are elected.

 The Fair Trade movement launched in 2013 the Vote for Fair Trade (Vote4FT) campaign, with the financial assistance of the European Commission, with the objective to create a dialogue between EU citizens, Fair Trade producers and EU decision-makers on the policies that the EU should put in place to support Fair Trade.
 A key document in this campaign is the Fair Trade Manifesto, which lays down themain five demands to the European Union for the 2014-2019 term.

 The Manifesto has been signed by key candidates to the European Parliament elections from various European political families in the Parliament, including the European People’s Party, the Party of European Socialists, the European Green Party, the Alliance of Liberals and Democrats for